What is a data breach?

 Phase 4: Data Exfiltration

-During this phase, attackers copy and transfer data out of the target’s systems and networks to their own servers or other external locations.
+During this phase, attackers copy and transfer data out of the target’s systems and networks to their servers or other external locations.

 Phase 5: Cover-Up